- Technology Realme X2 Pro With 90Hz Display To Launch Today: Latest Leaks, Specs, How To Watch Live Stream

 It was the day of Dhanteras.
 Hence, it is regarded as an important festival.
 That is why Dhanteras is also known as Dhanvantri Trayodashi.

 According to a mythological story, once there was a 16-year-old prince known as Hima.
 His horoscope predicted that he would die of snakebite on the fourth day of his marriage.

 After attaining the age of marriage, the Prince got married.
 On the fourth day of his marriage, his newly wedded wife decided to play a trick.
 For that, she laid her down all her jewellery and coins in heaps near the door of their bedroom.
 She also lit lamps all over the palace.
 Then she started narrating stories to her husband to prevent him from falling asleep.

 During mid-night Yama disguised as a serpent came into the palace and tried to slide under the door of the bedroom.
 But his eyes were blinded by the luster of the coins and jewellery.
 So, Yama could not enter the bedroom of the prince.
 Instead, he climbed the heap of jewellery and sat there for the entire night, listening to the stories and songs.
 In the morning, Yama went away.

 Thus the prince was saved from the clutches of death.
 Hence, the day came to be celebrated as Dhanteras.

 Significance Of Dhanteras

-A girl child born on Dhanteras is considered auspicious.
+Devotees believe that if a girl child is born on Dhanteras, then this can bring good fortune for the family.
 She is believed to be the incarnation or the representative of Goddess Lakshmi.
 It is said that she invites wealth and prosperity in the house.
-Hence, Dhanteras is considered highly auspicious.